Best contact lenses for dry eyes

 These large, hard contact lenses vault the entire cornea (sensitive front surface of the eye) and bear only on the tougher, less sensitive while of the eye.
 They literally seal off the cornea in a protective, moist lubricating bubble, and physically prevent the evaporation of tears.

-They are tricky to fit, and require the skill of an experienced advanced contact lens specialist.
+They are tricky to fit, and require the skill of an experienced advanced contact lens expert.

-We have specialised in scleral contact lenses for many years and for some patients it is the only successful treatment for their condition.
+We have dedicated our practice to advanced contact lenses, including scleral contact lenses, for many years and for some patients it is the only successful treatment for their condition.

 Struggling with contact lenses due to dry eyes?

-The Eye Practice specialises in Advanced Contact Lenses AND Dry Eyes.
+The Eye Practice is highly experienced in Advanced Contact Lenses AND Dry Eyes.

 Call us on (02) 9290 1899 or make an appointment online today.